 The estimate of geometric mean of ldl is 112.01 mg/dL for those patients died within 5 years of study (Group 1) and 122.83 for those who survived at least 5 years (Group 0).
 Compare the estimate of ratio of geometric means of two groups, we get geometric mean of ldl for group 0 is 9.65% higher than the geometric mean for group 1.
 The difference is significantly different from 0 at 95% significant level (p-value < 0.05).
 95% confidence interval shows that the estimate of the ratio of group 0 and group 1 is reasonable if group 0 patients have a geometric mean that is truly higher than group 1 patients from 2.01% to 17.87%.
 Hence, we can reject null hypothesis that assumes no association of mean geometric ldl between survivor and nonsurvior within 5 years in favor of alternative hypothesis that assumes higher geometric mean of ldl among the patients who survived longer than 5 years.

+3/5 points awarded for methods

+• No mention of the actual test you are using

+-testing the difference in the mean of log-transformed values using a t-test

+-equal variances?

+4/5 points awarded for reporting the association appropriately

+• Please specify whether you’re doing a one-sided or two-sided test

+• Preferably also state the p-value (rather than just including it in the table)

+Total points awarded: 7/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).